faetea/ember-auth-api/README.md

 1. Setup database w/ `bin/rake db:nuke_pave` or `bundle exec rake db:nuke_pave`
 1. Run the API server with `bin/rails server` or `bundle exec rails server`.

+## CURL Documentation

+Scripts are included in [`scripts`](scripts) to test built-in actions.
+As an alternative, write automated tests in RSpec to test API.
+User authentication is built-in.

 ## Tasks to run often

 -   `bundle exec rake routes` lists the endpoints available in your API.